Monday, 17 August 2015

 Songs of life No 7

-Dance music - I'd have to have some, but how to whittle it down to one record . . .
+Dance music - I'd have to have a few examples, but how to whittle it down to one record . . .

 Throughout the years, dancing, whether to Le Freak in a grimy Bournemouth disco, Black Box in a Mansfield pub, Leftfield in Brixton's The Fridge, or Parov Stellar in my front room, has been essential to most days.